raganwald-deprecated/homoiconic/2010/08/final.md

 Ok, fine.
 Maybe you like Strict Liskov Substitutability, maybe you don't.
 Let's play along and say that we do just to see what happens.
 What about Fibonacci and the conundrums we listed above?

 In my [blog post][liskov], I described Strict Liskov Substitutability in terms of tests.
 I was holding a testing hammer at the time, and it looked like a nail.
 But there are other tools.
-Isn't the `final` keyword a fine-grained tool that attenmpts to enforce this?
+Isn't the `final` keyword a fine-grained tool that attempts to enforce this?
 If we declare that a method is final, we are declaring that every subclass has exactly the same implementation, so as far as the behaviour of that method is concerned, they are exactly substitutable.

 So, there are two approaches to preventing someone from breaking the functionality encoded in an implementation.
 First, write tests for it and enforce those tests on subclasses.
 Second, prevent subclasses from overriding the implementation.
 These are the heavyweight (with a little of my own speculative proposals assed to spice things up) and the heavyweight approaches described above.